vipulnaik/diet-exercise-health/notes/2023-07-29-hand-gripper-exercise.md

 150 lb hand gripper with my right hand.
 I continue to be able to comfortably close the 100 lb hand gripper with either hand, though with the left hand it still is a bit displaced sometimes.

+## Intermittently reduced right hand strength on 2023-10-27

+On Friday 2023-10-27, I tried the hand gripper at 9 AM.
+I was able to comfortably close the 100 lb with both hands, but was not able to close the 150 lb with either hand.
+Whereas not being able to close it with the left hand was as expected, not being able to close it with the right hand was unexpected.

+When I tried again shortly after 10 AM, the situation with my left hand hadn't changed, but my right hand had further deteriorated, with it just barely being able to close the 100 lb sometimes (and not even being able to close it at other times).

+I applied vaseline and waited a minute and tried again.
+The situation had now reverted to what it had been around 9 AM: I could close 100 lb comfortably with both hands, but I couldn't close 150 lb with either hand.

+I tried again after a minute, and now I was just barely able to cloe the 150 lb with my right hand.